Photo by João Jesus from Pexels

 - Are they free of contaminants and harmful chemicals?

 Bamboo and wool are popular materials, as they meet the first and third criteria.
 Having an extensive understanding of all potential building materials is just one of many things you should know before you self-build.
 Even if you’ve hired a builder to do the work for you, you shouldn’t expect to take a back seat in the project.
 Make sure you have a firm idea about what materials you want and be ready to negotiate this with your builder.
+Consider every element of your home.
+For roofing, ask for recommendations from home remodeling contractor, Action Builders.

 Less is more